liuqiyan67/Plant_virome/README.md

-# Analysis pipeline for "the origins and evolution of the RNA virome in land flora"
+# Analysis pipeline for "The Origins and Evolution of the RNA Virome in Land Flora"

 This repository contains the custom analysis scripts and bioinformatic workflows used in the manuscript.